fhirest/fhirest/README.md

 ### 5.1 Features request, bug reporting

-If you find any bug in the FhirEST product or have a new feature request, please insert it via [git issues](https://github.com/fhirest/fhirest/issues/new/choose).
-The FhirEST community maintainers will review the inserted issues regularly.
+If you find any bug in the FHIRest product or have a new feature request, please insert it via [git issues](https://github.com/fhirest/fhirest/issues/new/choose).
+The FHIRest community maintainers will review the inserted issues regularly.
 If the request is critical, please add the name of the project and contact details to the description and send an e-mail to fhirest@tehik.ee

 ### 5.2 Contributing